transcom/mymove/README.md

 1. `make db_dev_migrate`: Creates a PostgreSQL docker container if you haven't made one yet and runs all existing database migrations, which do things like creating table structures, etc. You will run this command again anytime you add new migrations to the app (see below for more)

 You can validate that your dev database is running by running `bin/psql-dev`.
 This puts you in a PostgreSQL shell.
 Type `\dt` to show all tables, and `\q` to quit.
+You can validate that your test database is running by running `bin/psql-test`.
+This puts you in a PostgreSQL shell.
+Type `\dt` to show all tables, and `\q` to quit.

 ### Setup: Server